isc-projects/kea/doc/guide/stats.rst

 If the removal of all statistics is successful, the server responds with a status of 0, indicating success, and an empty parameters field.
-If an error is encountered, the server returns a status code of 1 (error) and the text field will contain the error description.
+If an error is encountered, the server returns a status code of 1 (error) and the text field contains the error description.